 If it’s a nice summer day, you can look forward to a nice dip in Sylvan Lake.
 The lake is beautiful and thriving all summer with families swimming, kayaking, fishing, and paddle boarding.
 If the temperatures reach 90 degrees and above it will really be refreshing.

 The trail only allows groups of 25 or fewer heartbeats.
-I gather that is including your furry friends and yes dogs are allowed on the trail as long as they are on a leash.
+I gather that includes your furry friends and, yes, dogs are allowed on the trail as long as they are on a leash.

 Camping

-Dispersed camping is allowed anywhere in the Black Elk Wilderness EXCEPT 1/4 mile from Black Elk Peak and the trail #9S coming out of Sylvan lake.
+Dispersed camping is allowed anywhere in the Black Elk Wilderness EXCEPT 1/4 mile from Black Elk Peak and trail #9S coming out of Sylvan Lake.
+Read more about camping in the Black Hills in our article Does Mount Rushmore Have a Campground?
+(Best Campgrounds When Visiting).

 Register